All Episodes

 Now, it was 10 million a few days ago.

-Now, Actually, this is fully one-third more than earlier estimates.
+Now, actually, this is fully one-third more than earlier estimates.

-1 in every 100 sexually active adults under the age of 49 worldwide now has HIV.
+One in every 100 sexually active adults under the age of 49 worldwide now has HIV.

-Only 1 in 10 knows about it.
+Only one in 10 knows about it.

 Now, they think that by the year 2000, if we make it, that number will soar to 40 million.

-It relates to AIDS, so we'll ask her about that.
+So we'll ask her about that.

-inspectors, if we remember the chronology correctly, were either kicked out or, in protest, walked out of Iraq when the U.S.
+You may recall that the UN inspectors, if we remember the chronology correctly, were either kicked out or in protest walked out of Iraq when the U.S. inspectors were not allowed to inspect, right?

-Like we were going to do serious damage, and so they changed their minds.
+And so they changed their minds.

 They caved in completely to our demands, which seemed extremely disappointing to our Defense Department, which was cranking up to hit Saddam.